PennyLeScroche/PennyLeScroche.github.io/notes.md

 ammuniton for a ranged weapon or torches could be a degradable asset where the die size represents the quantity left.

+Asset management will be needed

+There will be roll tables for what resources can be found based on biome.
+Fewer natural resources in deserts and in dungeons for example.

 ## Game about magic

 has schools of magic such as crystals, runes, and channeling